solyarisoftware/Olivier-Messiaen-Modes/README.md

 | 5.3     | `1 1 4 1 1 4`          | Second Rotation (left)               |

 ### Mode 6
 Contains tones and semitones.
 8 notes, 4 Rotations, 6 Transpositions.

+Associated with complex emotional states.
+Can create serenity and tranquility, but also used to express love and tenderness.
+Evokes a contemplative atmosphere, suitable for moments of deep reflection or prayer.
+Its harmonic possibilities allow for both gentle, soothing passages and more intense expressions of devotion or spiritual longing.
+Often used in slower, more introspective movements.

 | Id | Intervals in Semitones | Rotation  |
 |:--------|:-----------------------|:--------------------|
 | 6.1     | `2 2 1 1 2 2 1 1`      | Root position       |